How not to Spam?

 - 7.When a member posts a new thread or a subject for discussion, the member shall take due care in citing any publicly identifiable or notable human, corporation or an entity such as government, government agencies, inter governmental agencies, stock exchange listed public corporations.Special care must be given in posting critical views about Heads of Member States of United Nations.It is recommended that you shall cite the public office that the referenced human holds in the government, or inter governmental agencies instead of the human themselves.In the Foundation's community, we celebrate and criticize ideas not the person behind the ideas.

-Community members do this for two reasons:
+Community members do this for few reasons:

 a.
 To initiate a reform dialogue with the concerned public office.